-Not only is humanity in crisis, being the cause and only thing in crisis, we are the crisis itself.
+Not only is humanity in crisis, being its cause and only thing in crisis, we are the crisis itself.

 In India the crisis of the human being has always been seen as holy.
 To honour this most sacred time in every person’s life when life throws you a curved ball, India’s oldest and holiest cities are built.
-Located where the massive river Ganges, after plummeting headlong down through endless valleys and crevices high in Himalayas, cascading through waterfalls finally reaches the flat plains of India below and takes a huge u-turn: As though the river itself has reached a crossroad, a turning point and is desperate to get back to its source high in the Himalayas, signifying a time in everyone’s existence, where life reaches a crossroad and it appears as though our very life is at stake.
-Being threatened, when our life gets thrown in a balance and we fall out of balance, crisis is the only time when our mind is open and we are ready to ask questions and risk everything and anything for answers.
-Wanting answers life’s deepest questions, to honour the time of crisis in man, India’s holiest city, Varanasi, the oldest city in the world, known as ‘The city of light’ is built where the huge river Ganges turns back on itself.
-Originally called ‘Kasi’, meaning ‘giving up that which you love the most’, the city Varanasi honors the crisis and plight of humanity.
-When we are at our weakest and our most vulnerable.
-Being the most sacred point in each human life, a point in our journey is reached, when forced to face our darkest fears, even our fear of death, we are ready to give up everything and anything, including ourselves as individuals, just to hear the truth.
+Located where the massive river Ganges, after plummeting headlong down through the endless valleys and crevices up high in Himalayas, cascading through waterfalls, on finally reaching the flat plains of India below, it takes a huge u-turn.
+As though the river itself is getting in crisis and has reached a crossroad, a turning point and is desperate to get back to its source.
+Signifying a time in everyone’s life, when life reaches a crossroad and everything; our very life is at stake.
+Being threatened, when our life gets thrown in a balance, crisis is the only time when our mind opens up and we are ready to ask questions and risk everything and anything to get the answers.
+Wanting answers to life’s deepest questions, to honour this time of crisis in mankind, India’s holiest city Varanasi, the oldest city in the world, is built.
+Known as ‘The city of light’, where the huge river Ganges, after plunging onto the plains of India turns back on itself, Varanasi originally called ‘Kasi’, meaning ‘giving up that which you love the most’, honors the crisis and plight of the human being.
+When man is at his weakest and most vulnerable.
+Honored as being the most sacred point in every human journey, a point in the journey is reached, where we are forced through circumstance to face up to the darkness.
+Facing our darkest fears, facing the unknown, we are ready to face our fear of death.
+It is then that we are ready to give up everything and anything, including ourselves as and our beliefs and ideas as individuals, just to hear the truth.

-Forced to backup an take a U-turn and turn within, traditionally it is the time when a person seeking answers seeks out a teacher and teaching.
+Forced to backup our lives take a U-turn.
+And turning within, traditionally it is the time when the person seeking answers seeks out the teacher and teaching.

-Immersing themselves in the quest for knowledge; wanting to hear the knowledge of truth and the truth about knowledge, if the person is lucky, the crisis points them in the right direction and leads to the teacher of Atma Vidya or Atma Gnanam, (knowledge of Self).
-Who reveals that self being nothing but the truth and all that was getting conflicted and ever in a crisis, having always been the truth and man’s eternal destination, resolves all our fears and difficulties once and for all.
+Immersed in fear and doubt, immersing themselves in the quest for knowledge; wanting to know the knowledge of truth and the truth about knowledge, if the person is lucky, the crisis points them in the right direction and leads to the teacher of Atma Vidya or Atma Gnanam, (knowledge of the Self).
+The teacher revealing that the Self being nothing but the truth and, ignorance of ourselves being the only cause of conflict; ‘I’ being all that is ever getting conflicted and in crisis, points out the truth that has always been.
+Pointing out that man’s destination has always been eternal, the teaching resolves all our fears and difficulties once and for all.

-By drawing all our life’s questions to their rightful conclusion, the teacher and teaching pointing out the truth, draws the crisis to a close.
+Drawing all our life’s questions to their rightful conclusion, the teacher and teaching by pointing out the truth, draws our crisis to a close.

-Like the river Ganges already being the water itself, has no farther to turn and look for its source than itself, so too, in searching for the truth of being human, we only have to look as far as ourselves.
+Like the river Ganges already being the water itself, has no farther to turn and look for its source than itself, so too, in searching for the truth of being human, we have only ever had to look as far as ourselves.

-Thirsty for knowledge, desperate for our life crisis to be over, looking for an oasis, hoping for a little water to quench our thirst, in Self-knowledge, having reached the perpetual oasis of the teacher and teaching, we discover that we are the water itself.
+Thirsty for knowledge, desperate for our life crisis to be over, looking for an oasis, hoping for a little water to quench our thirst, in Self-knowledge we reach the perpetual oasis of the teacher and teaching and discover that we are the water itself.